-Poverty and especially water shortage on the African continent reflects the energy situation.
-Yet, as African nations increase energy, they must at the same time reduce CO2: s.
+Poverty on the African continent reflects the energy situation.
+As African nations increase energy, they must at the same time reduce CO2:s.
 The COP project is a great opportunity for African peoples, but the promise of support must be forthcoming.
-New energy must be directed to secure water resources, construct sewage plants, halt overfishing and safeguard access to potable water.
-The use of wood coal in connection with deforestation is very bad.
+If the US reneges, then Africa will suffer.
+Defection is not the solution to the threats of global warming.